 A hilly route that encompasses colourful woodlands, some lovely views of the Yealm river and the hedge-lined fields that lie to the east of Wembury.

 The sight of a sea of bluebells is one of the best things in late spring.
 Find out where the best places to see bluebells in flower usually are around Brownstone and Coleton Camp.

-In early spring a walk through Greenway's woodland garden is rewarded with sightings of a variety of spring highlights.
 Find out some of the plants in flower you may see and the wildlife you may spot when walking through Greenway's woodland garden in early summer.

 Built between 1643 and 1645 and now just a ruin, the Civil War fort is still an impressive place to explore with amazing 360 degree views across the estuary and inland.